ibm-cloud-architecture/refarch-integration-utilities/docs/ConfigureSecureGateway.md

  The security token key string and the Gateway ID are needed for the secure gateway client settings you will do later.

-### 2- Configure secure gateway client server
+### Step 2- Configure secure gateway client server
 On the on-premise server install one of the secure gateway client.
+#### Docker
-During development and for convenience we picked up the Docker image by performing the following steps.
+During development and for convenience you may want to pick up the Docker image by performing the following steps.

  ```
 # download the docker image